Indicio-tech/acapy-plugin-pickup/README.md

 The `live-delivery-change` message is used to set the state of `live_delivery`.

-When a recipient is actively connected to a message holder (via WebSocket, for example), new messages are sent directly to the recipient and will not enter the queue.
+When a _Recipient_ is actively connected to a message holder (via WebSocket, for example), new messages are sent directly to the _Recipient_ and will not enter the queue.
 - This behavior will be able to be modified by the `live_delivery` attribute, once it is implemented.